Don’t have time to read? Then give it a listen.

 You should eliminate your notifications as much as you can.

-Turn off all but the essential notifications in your phone in this way.
+Turn off all but the essential notifications on your phone in this way.
 Put your phone in Do Not Disturb mode when you’re working (you can set it up so you can still receive calls, either from everyone or just specific people).
-Also, In you social media sites and apps, keep the notification settings as minimal as you can.
+Also, In your, social media sites and apps, keep the notification settings as minimal as you can.

 3. Hold Yourself Accountable

 The second point is accountability.
-You have to create an environment for yourself where you have to answer for your moments of weaknesses in this journey of self control of yours.
+You have to create an environment for yourself where you have to answer for your moments of weakness in this journey of self-control of yours.
 If you are not accountable for the pleasurable moments where you give up on your determination just to browse through memes on Facebook, you will keep having these moments.
 So how to hold yourself accountable?

 It can simply be done by keeping a notebook where you write to yourself about how much progress you’ve had on a given day.
 For every moment of failure, write “FAILURE” in all-caps and try to decrease your number of FAILUREs each day.

 While holding yourself accountable to your future self through time-tracking and self-review can be effective, being accountable to someone else is much, much better.